aschenbrenera/pf2e_rules/PF2e/Feats/Skill Feats/General/Level 1/Bargain Hunter.md

 **Level:** 1
 **Traits:** `GENERAL` `SKILL`
 **Prerequisite:** Trained in [[Diplomacy]].
 **Description:** You can spend your days hunting for bargains and reselling at a profit.
-You can also spend time specifically sniffing out a great bargain on an item
+You can also spend time specifically sniffing out a great bargain on an item.
 ## Mechanical Rules

 - You can [[Earn Income]] using [[Diplomacy]].